 Add the flour, sugar and salt to a large bowl and stir to combine.
 Add half of the slices of butter to the flour and use your hands to press them into the flour, until the butter slices are mostly broken down.
-Add the remaining slices of butter, and repeat the process for half the time.
+Add the remaining slices of butter, and repeat the process for around one minute.
 There will still be larger slices amongst the flour, and that’s a good thing.

 Once all of the water has been added, transfer the dough onto a sheet of cling film or parchment paper and use your hands to pack it into a disc.
 Wrap the dough and let it sit in the fridge for at least 2 hours, and up to 24.

 Remove the dough from the fridge and let it sit for a few minutes.
 Unwrap it and place it onto a lightly floured surface.
 Use a rolling pin to roll the dough out lengthwise, until a long rectangle forms.